 Showmanship is a class that rewards excellence in grooming, presentation of the horse/pony for conformation evaluation, and the ability to complete a pattern of maneuvers.
 Youth should study a more detailed overview of the class described on pages 37-40 of this rule book.
-The specific pattern designed by the judge will be available at the horse show upon arrival but typically asks all exhibitors move their horse into a trot for a short distance.
-Orange cones are often used to mark transition points in the pattern so it is best for youth to acquaint their horses with these "foreign aliens" before the show!
+The specific pattern will be available online about one week prior to the horse show but typically asks all exhibitors to move their horse into a trot for a short distance.
+Orange cones are often used to mark transition points in the pattern.
 Practice makes perfect!